Endurance athletes earn almost three times as much as the general population. Not 50% more. Not 100% more. Almost 300% more money on average!

 Wealthletes consistently run the extra mile.
 Those few extra steps each day separate Wealthletes from the rest of the pack.

 Wealthletes are willing to do the little things that the masses are unwilling to do.
 They complete their daily workouts in all kinds of weather conditions.
 They run when they don’t “feel” like running.
-Wealthletes understand that short-term pain produces long-term gain.
+Wealthletes understand that short-term pain produces a long-term gain.

 Wealthletes forgo a few pleasures today for greater rewards tomorrow.
 They train consistently to win the race regardless of the circumstances.
 Going the extra mile each day keeps wealthletes out of the maze of mediocrity.